-Multicast began in the late ’90s.
+My own activities with multicast began in the late ’90s.
 I had been streaming audio, mainly using a little hack in Live365.com’s service to get free CDN services, then more professionally using Akamai, Real Broadcast Networks, and other U.S. CDNs.

 I moved to video and deployed a lot of Windows Media projects, and as I was learning the various interfaces, I kept reading about the Windows Media Multicast capability and the scale of live audiences it could enable.
 I dug deeper and it felt like I had found a forgotten piece of history, one that just needed a kick to start up and change how anyone could broadcast a live data stream to all those who wanted to hear it, more efficiently than via any other method.
 I realized that scale could be reached with existing equipment—it just needed a coherent deployment configuration.
 And with several standards and no clear business, multicast also needed some help getting buy-in from relevant players.

 Having thoroughly enjoyed the dot-com era, and having previously worked as a club promoter, I was both aware of how MP3 had changed the dynamic of the entire content industry in an instant, and how IP multicast would similarly (if it ever escaped into the wild) change the dynamic of the broadcast industry.

 Despite the challenges, I decided to take an early position myself; in 2001 I joined with one of the authors of the early IP multicast protocols to create the Global-Multicast Internet eXchange (Global-MIX).
 The idea behind Global-MIX was to offer structured source-specific multicast over ISPs, with us managing an aggregated origin of live streaming TV and radio encoders, as well as multicast servers.
 We used MBGP (in whose creation my partner was also involved) to deliver the multicast video to ISPs who wanted to forward it to their users.